MicrosoftDocs/well-architected/well-architected/ai/mlops-genaiops.md

 ##### Tools

-You can extend Azure DevOps pipelines and GitHub Actions workflows, commonly used for CI/CD, to machine learning models.
+You can extend Azure Pipelines and GitHub Actions workflows, commonly used for CI/CD, to machine learning models.
 They help deploy machine learning infrastructure, custom workload components, orchestration code, and models.
 Combine Azure Machine Learning pipelines with Azure DevOps or GitHub pipelines.
 For more information, see [Use Azure Pipelines with Azure Machine Learning](/azure/machine-learning/how-to-devops-machine-learning).

 Two main factors influence your choice of the right combination of tools: use case and capabilities.
 For example, Azure Machine Learning pipelines are great for the orchestration that's performed by data scientists.
 It has a rich feature set that supports reuse, caching, and more.
 For tooling choices, see [Which Azure pipeline technology should I use?](/azure/machine-learning/concept-ml-pipelines#which-azure-pipeline-technology-should-i-use).